dmsc/fastbasic/manual.md

 extension of ".COM" or ".XEX."
 With
-".COM" extension files you don't need to type the extension in some versions of DOS.
+".COM" extension files you don't need to type the extension in some versions of DOS on the Atari.
+The ".XEX" name is common in modern times to distinguish
+Atari executables from MSDOS/Windows programs (which are usually ".EXE" or sometimes ".COM")

-Compiled programs include the full runtime, so you can distribute them alone without the IDE.
+Compiled programs include the full
+FastBasic runtime, so you can
+distribute them alone without the IDE.

 You can also compile a program directly from DOS by using the included command line compiler `FBC.COM`.
-The compiler prompts for the input file name, loads the BASIC source, compiles it, and prompts for a executable output filename to write the compiled program.
+The compiler prompts for the input file name, loads the BASIC source, compiles it, and prompts for a executable output filename to write the compiled program to.

 Advanced Editor Usage